misaellopezg/RobotFLock-520FinalProject/README.md

 ```

 Docker is required to run the project.
 Docker can be found and downloaded here: https://www.docker.com/get-started/
-Once Docker is installed, run the following command to pull image (if never pulled) and start the docker container with Enviro.
+Once Docker is installed, run the following command to pull image (if never pulled) and start the docker container with Enviro in the cloned directory above.
 ```bash
 docker run -p80:80 -p8765:8765 -v $PWD:/source -it klavins/enviro:v1.6 bash
 ```